 In the event that such property shall remain unsold at public auction, the Director of Public Safety may reoffer the property for sale at a subsequent public auction held pursuant to the provisions of this chapter, or the Director of Public Safety may dismantle, destroy or otherwise sell or dispose of such property.
 Any such sale or other disposition of such property pursuant to the provisions of this chapter shall be without liability on the part of the Township to the owner of such property or other person lawfully entitled thereto or having an interest therein.

-Immediately after property is redeemed, the Director of Public Safety shall pay over to the Treasurer of the Township the amount received for redemption, costs and expenses of the article redeemed, together with an itemized statement thereof.
-Immediately after a sale or other disposition of such property, the Director of Public Safety shall pay over to the Treasurer the proceeds of sale or other disposition of such property, with an itemized statement of the article sold, the price received and the costs and expenses of sale, and the Treasurer shall retain and credit the general surplus fund with so much of the proceeds as equals the costs and expenses of such sale, plus the sum as provided in § 150-10B for each such vehicle sold, to cover the cost of removing and storing the property.
+Immediately after property is redeemed, the Director of Public Safety shall pay over to the Director of Finance of the Township the amount received for redemption, costs and expenses of the article redeemed, together with an itemized statement thereof.
+Immediately after a sale or other disposition of such property, the Director of Public Safety shall pay over to the Director of Finance the proceeds of sale or other disposition of such property, with an itemized statement of the article sold, the price received and the costs and expenses of sale, and the Treasurer shall retain and credit the general surplus fund with so much of the proceeds as equals the costs and expenses of such sale, plus the sum as received for each such vehicle sold, to cover the cost of removing and storing the property.
 All costs and expenses, plus costs of removal of vehicles, if any, are in addition to any other penalty provided for violations of this chapter.
 The remainder of the moneys realized from such sale shall be paid, without interest, to the lawful owner thereof.